Top Garden Challenges

 Climate / Zone / Weather – The Problem

-There are some things that you cannot over come, so find the things that grow well where you live and grow a lot of them.
+There are some problems faced by gardeners that you cannot overcome, so find the things that grow well where you live and grow a lot of them.
 Get to know the plants that grow well in your area.
 You may find there are many things you have never heard of before that, once you start growing, you just love.
-Good places to learn the things that are best for your area, are from your county extension office or a local garden club.
+Good places to learn the things that are best for your area are from your county extension office or a local garden club.
 I joined a local garden club and learned there are many perennial plants that do well in my zone 10 garden to take the place of the lettuce and greens that will not grow here in the summer.
-If you are in a colder climate you can use green houses or row covers to extend your season.
-If wind blows over your corn, plant a hedge or build a privacy fence to block the wind.
+If you are in a colder climate you can use greenhouses or row covers to extend your season.
+If the wind blows over your corn, plant a hedge or build a privacy fence to block the wind.

 The surest way to get a harvest is to diversify.
 Make sure you are growing many different varieties so if one plant is taken out, others may do well.
-If you loose the whole garden to a hail storm.
-Have some short season veggie seeds to pop right in the ground so you can still salvage the season.
+If you lose the whole garden to a hail storm.
+Have some short-season veggie seeds to pop right in the ground so you can still salvage the season.

 Critters – The Problem

-Whether it is rabbits, squirrels,birds, raccoons or deer or any other of dozens of veggie or fruit loving animals.
+Whether it is rabbits, squirrels, birds, raccoons or deer, or any other of dozens of veggie or fruit-loving animals.
 Critters can be an especially difficult problem.
-Even Mr McGregor battled those cute little bunnies in the book Peter Rabbit.
+Even Mr. McGregor battled those cute little bunnies in the book Peter Rabbit.
 If you have a garden you’ve probably battled some type of critter too.
 When I first started gardening, I decided to grow some watermelons.
 I had a backyard full of watermelons that I watched getting bigger each week.
 I went out each day and tapped them to see if they were ripe.
-One day I told thing one and thing two that tomorrow we were going to try one because I thought they were just about finished.
-The next morning we looked out the window at my backyard overgrown with watermelons vines to see all 13 watermelons with their hearts scooped out.
+One day I told my children that tomorrow we were going to try one because I thought they were just about finished.
+The next morning we looked out the window at my backyard overgrown with watermelon vines to see all 13 watermelons with their hearts scooped out.
 RACCOONS!

 Squirrels are my Waterloo.
 In years past I was always able to plant just a little extra to share with the squirrels.
 But this year we had a population explosion.
 I counted 12 squirrels in one yard a few weeks ago.
 That’s a lot of extra planting. (this is when I’d like to have that cage)

 Deer are a problem all their own.
-High fences and double fences have been used successfully by many.
+High fences and double fences, at that, have been used successfully by many.
 The solution that seems to work the best for most people is the electric fence.
 Deer are pretty smart and learn quickly that they don’t like to be shocked and will move on to easier pickings.

 Another place to check is with your county extension office or garden club for the solutions that work best on your local critters.